HOME

 Q: How does the commuter schedule differ from the residential camper schedule?

 A: Commuting campers check-in prior to each day's first session and are dismissed at the conclusion of each day's final session.
 They may not leave the Virginia Tech campus in-between.
-Commuters may remain on campus in the evenings to enjoy use of the bowling alley and game room, etc.

 Q: When do check-in and check-out take place?

-A: Check-in will take place on Thursday, July 18 from 12:30 - 2:00 p.m. and check-out will occur on Sunday, July 21 from 12:00 noon until 1:30 p.m.
+A: Check-in will take place on Sunday, July 20 from 12:30 - 2:00 p.m. and check-out will occur on Wednesday, July 23 from 12:00 noon until 1:30 p.m.

 Q: How do you register for the camp?